-The FAC shall consist of all full-time tenured, tenure-track and full time non-tenure track faculty members in the School of Journalism and Mass Communication at the Kent and regional campuses.
-(Full time non-tenure track faculty may not vote on issues regarding tenure-track faculty.)
-Faculty with joint appointments in the School of Journalism and Mass Communication and other units of Kent State University whose workload statements are approved and/or whose reappointment, tenure and promotion decisions are based in JMC are members of the JMC FAC.
-In accordance with the Tenure-Track Collective Bargaining Agreement (TT CBA), Article VI, Section 3, Paragraph A, if NTT faculty ever outnumber TT faculty on the JMC FAC, the number of NTT faculty voting members will be reduced in a manner to be determined by the Director in consultation of the FAC so that TT faculty retain a majority of votes in the FAC.
+The FAC shall consist of all full time tenured, tenure-track and full-time non-tenure track faculty members in the School of Media and Journalism at the Kent and regional campuses.
+(Full-time non-tenure track faculty may not vote on issues regarding tenure-track faculty.)
+Faculty with joint appointments in the School of Media and Journalism and other units of Kent State University whose workload statements are approved and/or whose reappointment, tenure and promotion decisions are based in MDJ are members of the MDJ FAC.
+In accordance with the Tenure-Track Collective Bargaining Agreement (TT CBA), Article VI, Section 3, Paragraph A, if NTT faculty ever outnumber TT faculty on the MDJ FAC, the number of NTT faculty voting members will be reduced in a manner to be determined by the Director in consultation with the FAC so that TT faculty retain a majority of votes in the FAC.

-Students are welcome and encouraged to attend Faculty Advisory Committee meetings.
-However, students are not permitted to attend discussions on personnel matters.
 One tenured member of the FAC will be elected to serve a two-year term on the College Advisory Committee.